jay-clarke/privacy-research-notebook/README.md

 use it, fork it, ignore it, remix it. this repo is part research, part wandering.

+this is ai-assisted, human-reviewed work. if you use or remix it, a shout or link back is appreciated — helps trace the lineage of curiosity.

 ## why this exists

 i think privacy is linked with freedom.